How Do You Prove a Wrongful Death Occurred?

 Here are the elements of negligence that you’ll need to prove a wrongful death:

-- A duty of care exited between the victim and the other party.
+- A duty of care existed between the victim and the other party.

 - The other party breached that duty of care through negligence.

 - That breach directly resulted in the victim’s injuries and subsequent death.

 - Those injuries and death resulted in damages suffered by the victim and their family.